CAKE & WW

 Activities for Families

-We currently offer two types of activities for MNS family members with children aged 4 to 17: the Climate Action Kids Engagement (CAKE) field trips and the Wild Wonders (WW) programme.
-Please refer to the sections below for further information.
+We currently offer two engaging activity types for families with children aged 4 to 17: the Climate Action Kids Engagement (CAKE) field trips and the Wild Wonders (WW) programme.
+When these activities are opened to the public, MNS members enjoy preferential discounts.
+Please refer to the sections below for more details on each programme.

 Climate Action Kids Engagement (CAKE)